-"I suffered for years with a bronchial or lung trouble and tried various remedies but did not obtain permanent relief until I commenced using One Minute Cough Cure," writes Rev. James Kirkman, evangelist of Belle River, Itl.
+"I suffered for years with a bronchial or lung trouble and tried various remedies but did not obtain permanent relief until I commenced using One Minute Cough Cure," writes Rev. James Kirkman, evangelist of Belle River, Ill.
 "I have no hesitation in recommending it to all sufferers from maladies of this kind."
-One Minute Cough Cure affords immediate relief for coughs, colds and all kinds of throat and lung troubles.
-For croup it is unequalled.
-Absolutely safe.
-Very pleasant to take, never fails and is really a favorite with the children.
+One Minute Cough Cure affords imand all kinds of throat and lung troubles.
+For croup it is unpleasant to take, never fails and is really a favorite with the children.
 They like it.

 She Made It Clear.

-was entitled to the precedence nor Wise, when requested to do lives an old German couple named ground that he was not authorized Fritz, has two dogs, of which he to interfere in religious matters. is very fond.
-One is a pup, while the years to come.
-We heard During the war between the the other is quite old; but as somestates in 1863 and 1864, President times occurs with dogs of differ-Lincoln issued proclamations reent breeds, the old dog is much smaller than the six months old "Dere vas somedings funny damage suit against a western about dem dogs allreatty," said railroad company the father of ernors of the various states and Fritz, who was showing them to two children who had been run the mayors of the principal cities, a friend the other day.
-"Dot over in Rooks county, Kan., re- In the early days Thanksgiving that her husband had not made where the fatality occurred and was a purely religious holiday. the point quite clear, thought she awaited the arrival of an express A Woman's Awful Peril.
+In a suburb of a Western city ground that he was not authorized Fritz, has two dogs, of which he Skimmekopf.
+The husband, During the war between the the other is quite old; but as some-Lincoln issued proclamations re-ent breeds, the old dog is much smaller than the six months old aboud dem dogs allreatty," said railroad company the father of the mayors of the principal cities, a friend the other day.
+"Dot over in Rocks county, Kan., reand custom has fixed the time as liddlest dog was de piggest."